-Citrus aurantium var bergamia - Ivory Coast - Organically Grown - GRAS
+Citrus bergamia - Ivory Coast - Organic - GRAS

 This oil is an example of making the best out of life.
 This oil comes from a fruit so sour it’s inedible and it is one the top oils used in treating depression and other related issues.
 It calms and relieves anxiety, nervous tension, and stress.
 It helps regulate extreme emotions like anger and fear.
 It also promotes restful sleep.

 This is a key oil for treating urinary tract infections as well as other urino-genital issues.
 It helps treat cystitis and urethritis.

 Bergamot is also a great oil for skin care.
 It helps you treat oily skin, acne, and psoriasis.
 It helps relieve boils, cold sores, and herpes infections.
 It also helps alleviate the pain of shingles and chickenpox.

 • Is one of the best oils to help combat depression.

 • Mixes well with other citrus oils.
 Blend them to your heart's content.

 • When diffused, it can help a person break a smoking habit.

 • Diffuse with Lavender for someone dealing with grief.

 • Use in a bath to help cool off a fever.